majavignjevic/SofascoreAcademy2023/README.md

 # SofascoreAcademy2023
-My repo for the homework.
+My homework repository for the Sofascore Frontend Academy 2023